 - This venue adheres to the Live Performance Australia (LPA) Ticketing Code of Practice.
 The Code may be accessed at any time via the LPA website at www.liveperformance.com.au or directly at the link listed below.

-The authorised ticket seller for any events sold on this website is Perth Concert Hall.
+The authorised ticket sellers for Perth Concert Hall events on this website are Perth Concert Hall and Ticketmaster.
 Please be aware that Perth Concert Hall has no obligation to honour tickets purchased via unauthorised re-sellers.
-If you attend an event with a ticket purchased via an unauthorised re-seller such as Viagogo, Ticketbis, eBay, Gumtree, Tickets Australia or otherwise, you may be refused entry to the event.
+If you attend an event with a ticket purchased via an unauthorised re-seller such as Viagogo, Ticketbis, eBay, Gumtree, Facebook, Tickets Australia or otherwise, you may be refused entry to the event.
+Resale restrictions apply to all tickets issued for Perth Concert Hall events in accordance with the Western Australian Government’s Ticket Scalping Act (2021).

 Live Performance Australia Ticketing Code of Practice